How to use Check Disk (chkdsk) to test and fix hard drive errors in Windows 10

 Error Checking (chkdsk) in Windows 10 can check any partition, including the system partition, even if it is in use.
 This tool can save the day when problems appear with your data and your hard disk(s).
 For example, if a power outage takes place, your computer stops, and this might cause file corruption.
 A quick scan and repair with Error Checking (Check Disk) can be of great help.
 If you want to learn more about other useful tools in Windows 10, do not hesitate to read the articles recommended below.

-Discover: Productivity Hardware and Sound Recommended System and Security System Recovery Tutorials Windows
+Discover: Productivity Hardware Recommended System System Recovery Tutorials Windows